slackapi/python-slack-sdk/docs/content/legacy/basic_usage.md

 ## Leaving a channel

-Maybe you\'ve finished up all the business you had in a channel, or maybe you joined one by accident.
+Maybe you've finished up all the business you had in a channel, or maybe you joined one by accident.
 This is how you leave a channel.

 ``` python